pitt-crc/user-manual/docs/getting-started/getting-started-step1-account.md

 # Step 1- Getting an Account

 !!! abstract "In this step"
-    Request your CRCD account and allocation, and connect to the PittNet VPN so you can reach the clusters.
+    Request your CRCD account and Resource Allocation, and connect to the PittNet VPN so you can reach the clusters.
 Next: [Step 2 — logging in](step2/index.md).

 ## Request an account and allocation